 - Accidental damage

-Keeping your dentures intact is not impossible.
-Remove your dentures only if necessary.
-Dentists recommend removal at night before sleeping.
-Too much handling leads to damage.
+Remove your dentures only when necessary.
+Our dentists recommend removal at night before sleeping, since too much handling can lead to damage.

 Dentures Require Maintenance